reactjs/react.dev/beta/src/content/reference/react-dom/render.md

 ### Updating the rendered tree {/*updating-the-rendered-tree*/}

 You can call `render` more than once on the same DOM node.
-As long as the component tree structure matches up with what was previously rendered, React will [preserve the state.](/learn/preserving-and-resetting-state) Notice how you can type in the input, which means that the updates from repeated `render` calls every second in this example are not destructive:
+As long as the component tree structure matches up with what was previously rendered, React will [preserve the state.](/learn/preserving-and-resetting-state) Notice how you can type in the input, which means that the updates from repeated `render` calls every second are not destructive:

 <Sandpack>